Vay55/Online_Retail_Analysis/README.md

 The goal of the project was to investigate data quality issues, validate business rules, clean transactional retail data, and perform source-to-target warehouse validation using Python, Pandas, SQL, and SQLite.

-The project focuses on the type of responsibilities commonly found in Data QA, Data Engineering, and Analytics Engineering roles.

 ---

 # Tech stack